HackYourFuture/React/react1/week3/homework.md

 Create a `MealsList` component that fetches and renders the meals.
 Your component will have a `meals` state.
 Render the meal title, description and price at least as simple paragraphs.
-Add your MealList component to App.js.
+Add your `MealsList` component to App.js.

 <br/>